PO Box 7

 To be eligible to register in Andrews County, you must be a resident of Andrews County.
 After you apply, a voter registration certificate (your proof of registration) will be mailed to you within 30 days.
 Check your certificate to be sure all information is correct.
-If there is a mistake, make corrections and return it to the Voter Registrar’s office immediately.
+If there is a mistake, make corrections and return it to the Election Administrator’s office immediately.
 On your registration certificate, you will see a precinct number.
 Your residence is located in a specific “precinct,” or area within the county where you will vote on Election Day.
-When you go to the polls to vote, present your certificate as proof of registration.
-You may vote without your certificate by signing an affidavit at the polling place and showing some other form of identification.
-If you lose your certificate, please contact the Voter Registrar immediately to receive a new one.
+When you go to the polls to vote, present your certificate as proof of registration along with your photo identification.
+If you lose your certificate, please contact the Election Administrator immediately to receive a new one.
 You will automatically receive a new certificate every two years if you haven’t moved from the address at which you are registered.
 If you move within Andrews County, please update your address as soon as possible to ensure you receive a new card and you are moved into your new precinct for voting purposes.
 This is extremely important for Precinct specific elections.

-Applications are available in the Voter Registrar’s office or available for download by clicking here.
+Applications are available in the Election Administrator’s office or available for download by clicking here.

 You may check the status of the your voter registration by clicking here.